aFarkas/respimage/README.md

 ```
 **respimage** will automatically run and polyfill all images.
 So you can simply start writing responsive images.

-In case you want to include **respimage** only if the browser doesn't support responsive images you can use a script loader or write the following at the end of your head:
+In case you want to include **respimage** only if the browser doesn't support responsive images you can use a script loader or write the following at the top of your head (before any other stylesheets or blocking JS):

 ```html
 <script>